Rylern/ACR122U-tutorial/README.md

 To follow this tutorial, you will need:

 * An ACR122U.
-* A contactless smart card following the ISO/IEC 14443 Type A specification (like MIFARE Ultralight and MIFARE Classic 1K tags).
+* A contactless smart card following the ISO/IEC 14443 Type A specification (like the MIFARE Ultralight and MIFARE Classic 1K tags).
 * A Linux distribution (this tutorial was tested on Fedora and Ubuntu but it should be working on any other distro).
 * Some basic knowledge in C.